preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 }
 ```

-Here’s my “slow inverse square root” algorithm.
+Here's my "slow" inverse square root algorithm.

 Try running this algorithm.
-This algorithm is slower but it still works.
-You’ll notice that larger values of N result in slower iterations.
+It's slower but it still works.
+You'll notice that smaller values for `number` result in more iterations.

 **<note: insert graph of execution time + number of iterations here>**

 (for extra credit, try tweaking the initial value of y to see how that impacts the convergence)

-Unlike the normal method, this doesn’t use any square root or division operations.
-However, it also doesn’t use 0x5f3759df from the “what the fuck” step or the “evil floating point hack”.
-That’s because those steps aren’t even required.
-The core of this algorithm is using something called Newton’s method (and it’s surprisingly straightforward).
+Unlike the normal method, this doesn't use any square root or division operations.
+However, it also doesn't use 0x5f3759df from the "what the fuck" step or the "evil floating point hack".
+That's because those steps aren't even required.
+The core of this algorithm is using something called Newton's method.

-## Newton’s Method
+## Newton's Method

 There are plenty of great resources on what this method is and why it works